 Out of Character: Unlike most characters, his characterization in the Smash franchise is totally different than in his home franchise.
 He still says "Yahoo!" as he attacks, but as of Melee most of his animations make him seem rather serious.
 Further solidified in the Brawl cutscenes and Smash 4 reveal trailers where he's a type two Old West Stoic, generally disinterested and straight faced, but will jump head first into battle when a formidable enemy shows up.
 Smash really brings out his competitive streak.

 Palette Swap: Notable ones include Wario and Fire Mario.
 There's also one that resembles his classic outfit (albeit with a blue hat instead of his distinctive red one).
 Word of God on the brown overall palette is that it's based on Foreman Spike from Wrecking Crew.
-In Wii U/3DS he has a blue and pink outfit that was previously used for Overalls Wario in Brawl and a stars and stripes outfit only seen in NES Open Tournament Golf
+In U/3DS, he has a blue and pink outfit that was previously used for "overalls" Wario in Brawl, a stars and stripes outfit only seen in NES Open Tournament Golf, and a Waluigi outfit.

 Shock and Awe: His customizable attacks include an electric cape.